uri-library-data-services/iassist-preview/content/blog/canadian-research-data-strategy-working-group-established.md

 draft = "false"
 +++
-Research Data Strategy Working Group Established [http ://cisti-icist.nrc-cnrc.gc.ca/media/press/rds\_group\_e.html](//cisti-icist.nrc-cnrc.gc.ca/media/press/rds_group_e.html), press release, August 12, 2008.
+Research Data Strategy Working Group Established [http ://cisti-icist.nrc-cnrc.gc.ca/media/press/rds_group_e.html](//cisti-icist.nrc-cnrc.gc.ca/media/press/rds_group_e.html), press release, August 12, 2008.

-The research process generates huge amounts of data that are an important part of Canada\'s scholarly record and hold enormous potential as an additional discovery and problem-solving tool for researchers.
+The research process generates huge amounts of data that are an important part of Canada's scholarly record and hold enormous potential as an additional discovery and problem-solving tool for researchers.
 Unfortunately, Canada has no nationally adopted standards or policies governing how this data is collected, catalogued, or preserved.

-Research Data Strategy Working Group Established [http ://cisti-icist.nrc-cnrc.gc.ca/media/press/rds\_group\_e.html](//cisti-icist.nrc-cnrc.gc.ca/media/press/rds_group_e.html), press release, August 12, 2008.
+Research Data Strategy Working Group Established [http ://cisti-icist.nrc-cnrc.gc.ca/media/press/rds_group_e.html](//cisti-icist.nrc-cnrc.gc.ca/media/press/rds_group_e.html), press release, August 12, 2008.

-The research process generates huge amounts of data that are an important part of Canada\'s scholarly record and hold enormous potential as an additional discovery and problem-solving tool for researchers.
+The research process generates huge amounts of data that are an important part of Canada's scholarly record and hold enormous potential as an additional discovery and problem-solving tool for researchers.
 Unfortunately, Canada has no nationally adopted standards or policies governing how this data is collected, catalogued, or preserved.